Jette16/SeSePj2020-2/README.md

 We used the following github project as base code structure https://github.com/hfawaz/dl-4-tsc.
-We added the augmentation methods, changed the main.py and added plotting functions to utils.py.
+We added the augmentation methods, changed the main.py and added plotting/result overview functions to utils.py.
 >@article{IsmailFawaz2018deep,
 >  Title                    = {Deep learning for time series classification: a review},
 >  Author                   = {Ismail Fawaz, Hassan and Forestier, Germain and Weber, Jonathan and Idoumghar, Lhassane and Muller, Pierre-Alain},